realm/realm-js/README.md

 - `cd react-native/android`
 - `./gradlew publishAndroid`
 - The compiled version of the Android module is here: `<project-root>/android`

+To build for Node:
+- `REALM_CORE_PREFIX=/path/to/realm-core REALM_SYNC_PREFIX=/path/to/realm-sync npm install`

+The `REALM_*_PREFIX` paths need to be absolute.
+Make sure to run `sh build.sh build-node` in both core and sync.
+Optionally export `REALMJS_USE_DEBUG_CORE=true` to link against the debug version of the realm binaries.

+To build the Developer Edition of the module, pass `--developer_edition` to `npm install` or change the default value in `binding.gyp`.

+`node-pre-gyp` is used for packaging.
+Run `scripts/build-node-pre-gyp.sh` with the same arguments and environment variables as `npm install` on all platforms (e.g. Linux and Darwin).
+Then, edit `package.json` to remove the `--build-from-source` option from the install script and run `npm pack`.
+Lastly, either create a fat package by merging all the tarballs created so far into one, or upload the `node-pre-gyp` tarballs to the CDN the `binary` section of `package.json` points to.

 ## Code of Conduct